kasperbaago/AndroidJSONHandler/README.md

 Android Ajax Handler is a library for Android, which make it easy to communicate with JSON apies on webservers. <br/>
 The library extends the AsyncTask Android class, so it will work asyncrinisly with your code and not stop the whole exicution of your program.<br/>
 You can self define the different dialog messages, using different methods in the the class.<br/>
-You must know that the class is somehting I have written for own use, so don't expect it to be perfectly written an documentet :)
+The class is somehting I have written for own use, so don't expect it to be perfectly written an documentet :)
 </p>

 <h2>How to install the library:</h2>